-With the introduction of more user friendly data the integration of DRR in the Physical Planning Process Priority for action 5 Strengthen disaster preparedness for effective response at all levels Core indicator 1 Strong policy, technical and institutional capacities and mechanisms for disaster risk management, with a disaster risk reduction perspective are in place.
+With the introduction of more user friendly data the integration of DRR in the Physical Planning Process Ensure that disaster risk reduction is a national and a local priority with a strong institutional basis for implementation.
+Priority for action 5: Core indicator 1 Strong policy, technical and institutional capacities and mechanisms for disaster risk management, with a disaster risk reduction perspective are in place.
 Level of Progress achieved:

-2: Some progress, but without systematic policy and/ or institutional commitment Are there national programmes or policies to make schools and health facilities safe in emergencies?
-No Means of verification:
+2: Some progress, but without systematic policy and/ or institutional commitment Means of verification:

-- No: Policies and programmes for school and hospital safety - No: Training and mock drills in school and hospitals for emergency preparedness Description:
+Are there national programmes or policies to make schools and health facilities safe in emergencies?
+No - No: Policies and programmes for school and hospital safety - No: Training and mock drills in school and hospitals for emergency preparedness Description: